Skip to main content

 INFO

-Click Create in the top right corner to save the custom action.
+• Click Create in the top right to save your GPT

 Keeping Your GPT Synced